 Unlike anything offered at Holy Cross, CreateLab is an innovative team-taught course that moves away from the traditional classroom experience, inviting students to explore their creativity and imagination and to take risks in a range of activities that engage with the theme of the course through multiple disciplines and unexpected perspectives.

 CreateLab, stemming from Arts Transcending Borders (ATB), brings together a diverse team of faculty and the College’s visiting artist-in-residence, along with students from varying majors and class years to participate in a semester of unconventional learning.
 Through lectures, performances, and collaborative projects that challenge students outside of their comfort zones, students are encouraged to think creatively and deeply; to articulate and tackle their fears; to tolerate ambiguity; and to honor process as well as product.
 Simultaneously, students develop the skills to build and stand by their arguments; to sustain long-range project development; and to collaborate and commit to teamwork.
 The faculty of this organic course facilitate, instigate, provoke, and support the students as they explore their limits and break past them.

-In Fall 2016, CreateLab, titled Borders: Tension/Possibility, will be taught by:
+In Fall 2017, CreateLab, titled THIS LAND, will be taught by:

 Video Credit: Tom Rettig